NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/guide_activity_concept.md

 The value 76 is meaningful when it is defined in a Biomedical Concept together with its qualifiers.
 In the following we will use the term "a logical observation" for the above combined elements of information.

-In OpenStudyBuilder we use the term ActivityConcept for the implementation of a Biomedical Concept with the following definition (see also section: High-level Logical Activity Concepts Model):
+In OpenStudyBuilder we use the term ActivityConcept for the implementation of a Biomedical Concept with the following definition ([see also section: High-level Logical Activity Concepts Model](.#high-level-logical-activity-concepts-model)):

 !!! warning

     TODO

 > If the Activity Concepts relate to data collection, then the activity at the level resulting in a semantic logical observation, this can be depending on context and qualifiers having different identifications.
 If not related to data collection, then to a semantic specific activity.
-To get a detailed understanding of Biomedical Concepts, we recommend reading the detailed paper about “Biomedical Concepts” from Dave Iberson-Hurst.

 > We differentiate two different activity concepts: a sematic logical observation and a semantic specific activity.
-If the activity is related to data collection, it belongs to the logical observation group, otherwise it’s a semantic specific activity. **please include two examples**
+If the activity is related to data collection, it belongs to the logical observation group, otherwise it's a semantic specific activity. **please include two examples**

+To get a detailed understanding of Biomedical Concepts, we recommend reading the detailed paper about ["Biomedical Concepts"](https://github.com/data4knowledge/biomedical_concepts/blob/main/docs/bc treatise/Biomedical Concepts Treatise.pdf){target=_blank} from Dave Iberson-Hurst.

 ## Usage of Activity Concepts